kopperud/slouch/README.md

 # Documentation

-Standard R-package documentation can be seen by entering the command `?slouch`, or visiting the package website [the package website](https://kopperud.github.io/slouch/).
+Standard R-package documentation can be seen by entering the command `?slouch`, or by visiting [the package website](https://kopperud.github.io/slouch/).

 ### References